seborama/fuego/README.md

 For contributions, you must develop in TDD fashion and ideally provide Go testable examples (if meaningful).

+If you have ideas to improve **fuego**, please let me know and share them via an issue.
+Thanks!

 ## The Golden rules of the game

 1- Producers close their channel.
 In other words, when you create a channel, you are responsible for closing it.
 Similarly, whenever **fuego** creates a channel, it is responsible for closing it.